ahm-hasnat/ahm-hasnat/README.md

 ## 💡 About Me
 I am a passionate **Full-Stack Developer** specializing in the **MERN stack**.
 I enjoy building scalable, efficient, and user-friendly web applications.
-Currently expanding my expertise in **TailwindCSS, Firebase, and Stripe** to build modern web solutions.
+Currently expanding my expertise in **Typescript ,Next.js and Stripe** to build modern web solutions.

 ---